Azure/AzureML-NLP/README.md

 This step is a [HyperDrive](https://learn.microsoft.com/en-us/python/api/azureml-pipeline-steps/azureml.pipeline.steps.hyperdrivestep?view=azure-ml-py) step which tunes a [HuggingFace Transformer Bert Base Cased](https://huggingface.co/tftransformers/bert-base-cased).
 The parameters of the step can help increasing the trials and test different combinations of hyperparameters to get to the best model.

 The most important parameters are `learning-rate` and `epochs`.
-During tests, we learned that `learning-rate` 5.5e-5 can generalize the unseen temporal test set better than other values.
+During tests, we learned that `learning-rate` 5.5e-5 can on this dataset.
 The `epoch` value is recommended to be set to 3 or 4 based on the Bert paper.

 ![Hyper Drive Trials](./assets/HyperDrive.jpg)